omribarmats/chrome-extension-starter/README.md

     "type": "module"
   }
 ```
-- Open the terminal and run `nmp run build` then visit `chrome://extensions/` and click the refresh `⟳` button on your extension
+- Open the terminal and run `npm run build` then visit `chrome://extensions/` and click the refresh `⟳` button on your extension

 ## Contributing
 Feel free to fork the project and make improvements or submit bug reports or issues.